ledlaux/pikoPD/docs/manual.md

 | `knob`  | Standard analog control such as a knob or potentiometer |
 | `cv_in` | Control voltage input for external analog signals       |

+Raspberry Pico can't sample audio so PD `[adc]` object will not work without an external adc.

 ## LED